Fred Dallmayr: Democracy to come

-Dallmayr is critical of the form of democracy currently found in the Western countries, which is characterized as liberal, laissez-faire, or minimalist, because the primary emphasis is on the liberty of individuals or groups to pursue their particular self-interests, while the role of “the people” as a government is minimalized and solely characterized by competitive elections with “slim procedural formalities serving as fig leaves to cover prevailing modes of domination.”
-He applies the ideas of dialogue to the conception of democratic politics as relational praxis, guided by ethical principles and “love of equality.”
+Dallmayr was critical of the form of democracy currently found in the Western countries, which is characterized as liberal, laissez-faire, or minimalist, because the primary emphasis is on the liberty of individuals or groups to pursue their particular self-interests, while the role of “the people” as a government is minimalized and solely characterized by competitive elections with “slim procedural formalities serving as fig leaves to cover prevailing modes of domination.”
+He applied the ideas of dialogue to the conception of democratic politics as relational praxis, guided by ethical principles and “love of equality.”
 He challenges democracy that emphasizes the pursuit of individual or collective self-interest, insisting that more ethical conceptions are possible, that different societies should nurture democracy with their own cultural resources, and that a world has to promote “a fair relationality or qualitative equality between citizen, but also between West and non-West.”

 He adopts Derrida's conceptualization of “democracy to come” and further develops his own version of it, which is characterized as relational, enabling potentiality, ethical, and apophatic.
 He views democracy as a “promise,” meaning that it is not presently an actuality, but it latently exists as a possibility or potentiality, the realization of which requires a process of striving, ethical cultivation, and self-transformation.
 Democracy is not a finished condition but an open-ended potentiality and creativity.

 Dallmayr explores democratic traditions not only in the West, but also in India, China, and the Middle East.
 He discusses efforts to build democracy in regions.
 He examines the relation between democracy and Islam.
 He discusses Gandhian and Confucian perspectives on democracy as possible correctives to liberal and minimalist democracy.
 Gandhi's notions of self-governance (swaraj), nonviolence, and the struggle for justice allow for the practice of relational care and respect.
 Accordingly, Dallmayr presents a vision of democracy as popular self-rule in which civic education, ethical cultivation, and self-transformation make possible a nondomineering political agency.